Should I Retire to Cape Cod?

 Scenic and Cultural Attractions

-For retirees looking to spend time outdoors, the Cape features iconic sandy beaches, forested nature preserves, serene gardens, great walking, biking trails, and plenty of boating options in both fresh and saltwater.
-Consider a stroll on the trails at Sandy Neck Beach, a bike ride on the Shining Sea Bikeway, or a stop at the Spohr or Heritage Gardens.should i retire to cape cod 03
+Most who retire to Cape Cod are looking to spend time outdoors, the Cape features iconic sandy beaches, forested nature preserves, serene gardens, great walking, biking trails, and plenty of boating options in both fresh and saltwater.
+Consider a stroll on the hiking trail at Sandy Neck Beach, a bike ride on the Shining Sea Bikeway, or a stop at the Spohr or Heritage Gardens.should i retire to cape cod 03

 Those looking to learn more about the Cape’s past will love the historic sites and museums covering a wide range of topics that dot the peninsula.
 Be sure to visit the Cape Cod Museum of Natural History, John F. Kennedy Hyannis Museum, and Cape Cod Maritime Museum.
 You also won’t want to miss all the historic lighthouses that can be found standing sentinel on the Cape’s shores.